majorgilles/lizy_presentation_values/presentation.md

 ---

-# Drive: The need to commit to a goal.
+# Drive: The need to commit to a goal

 <div class="story full-width">
   <p>"Fines were not working because of a recent switch to a new infrastructure for our AI applications.
 Needed to push into the wee hours